marios-zindilis/website-sources/posts/centos-install-hp-sim/index.md

 ---
 title: Install HP System Insight Manager on CentOS
-Description: How to install HP System Insight Manager on CentOS
+description: How to install HP System Insight Manager on CentOS
 first-published: 2013-12-19
 ---